Police: Suspect in Sumter mother’s death says he also killed daughter, 5

 Sumter police said while interviewing the suspect, he admitted to killing the woman and her daughter.
 He also provided information that could help police locate her.

-Nevada Lashy Adams, 5, has been missing since Monday evening after a relative discovered her mother’s body.
-Police say they “have been searching throughout the night into this morning and will continue until the body of Nevada Lashy Adams is located. “
+Nevaeh Lashy Adams, 5, has been missing since Monday evening after a relative discovered her mother’s body.
+Police say they “have been searching throughout the night into this morning and will continue until the body of Nevaeh Lashy Adams is located. “

 The search, “has shifted to a recovery effort based on information provided Monday night by the suspect,” police posted on Tuesday afternoon.